 - Most people recover from the flu within 7 to 10 days.

 - The best way to treat the flu is to drink lots of fluids (water, juice and soup) and get plenty of rest.
 Aches and fever can be treated with acetaminophen.

 - If taken shortly after getting sick (within 24-48 hours), antivirals may reduce the symptoms, shorten the length of illness and may prevent serious complications sometimes associated with flu.

 - In the northern hemisphere the flu season usually runs from November to April.
 There may still be occasional cases or outbreaks at any time of the year.

 - In the southern hemisphere the flu season is between April and October.

-Consult a doctor, nurse or health care provider, or visit a travel health clinic preferably six weeks before you travel.
+Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

 1. Get vaccinated

-4. Keep shared surfaces clean.
+d) Keep shared surfaces clean

 - Clean doorknobs, telephones and other surfaces that many people touch on a regular basis.